Drop-in skating

 General skating

 • Family skating: Leisure session for parents, seniors and children.
-All children 10 years of age and under must be actively supervised by one parent or guardian (age 16+) – on ice or as a spectator.
+All children 10 years of age and under must be actively supervised by one parent or guardian (age 14+) – on ice or as a spectator.
 Children 10 years and under are required to wear a CSA-certified hockey helmet.
 We recommend that all skaters (especially new skaters) wear a CSA-certified hockey helmet.
-Bicycle, ski and snow sport helmets are not permitted.
+Bicycle, ski and snow sport helmets are not permitted for children 10 years of age and under.

 • Skating 50+: Leisure session for adults 50 years and older.